udacity/cd0381-advanced-java-programming-techniques-projectstarter/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-Make sure your terminal's working directory is the "webcrawler" folder which has the pom.xml file in it.
+Make sure your terminal's working directory is the `webcrawler` folder which has the `pom.xml` file in it.
 When I run the terminal from IntelliJ on my computer, the terminal looks like this:

 ![IntelliJ terminal working directory](TerminalWorkingDirectory.png)